BITSS/ACRE/docs/03-assess.md

 -->
 ### Complete workflow information

-If you were able to identify all the relevant components in the previous section, the ACRE diagram builder will produce a diagram that looks similar to the one below.
+If you were able to identify all the relevant components in the previous section, the ACRE Diagram Builder will produce a tree diagram that looks similar to the one below.

         table1.tex
             |___[code] analysis.R